 Edward's piano had already been moved, and the low dais that it rested on had been re-covered in white laminate.
 It was back now, and Edward was tuning it, the tapping of the keys adding to the aural hurricane reverberating through the house.

 Bella had offered to help with the work, but had instead found herself sitting next to Alice on the stairs, a laptop computer on her knees.
 "We need to choose a color scheme for your room!"
-Alice declared excitedly.
+Alice had declared excitedly.

 Bella had started to protest that it didn't need redecorating, but Alice poked out her bottom lip and batted her eyelashes.
-"You wouldn't take my fun away, would you, Bella?" she had asked.
+"You wouldn't take my fun away, would you, Bella?"

 "I don't know.
 They're all so pretty.
 Any one of them would be amazing."

 Alice shook her head.
 "That just tells me that we haven't found the one yet.
 Do you like the fluffy, lacy, girly ones or the sleek, straight lines?"